-Recommended as first-line treatment per the RRP Foundation consensus statement.1,2
+Recommended as first-line treatment per the

 The standard of care for RRP is clear1,2

-Recommended as first-line treatment, PAPZIMEOS is a non-replicating adenoviral vector-based immunotherapy designed to generate an immune response directed against HPV 6- and HPV 11‑infected cells in adults with RRP.1,2
+Recommended as first-line treatment, PAPZIMEOS is the first immunotherapy to treat the root cause of RRP, and is designed to generate an immune response directed against HPV 6- and

-See the efficacy & safety
+Explore the efficacy

 HPV=human papillomavirus.

-Discover the PAPZIMEOS story
+Discover the PAPZIMEOS MOA

 Support for your patients and practice

-Papzimeos SUPPORT can help support your patients and care team at any site of care throughout the access process.
 For questions or support, call (866) 827-8180, Monday to Friday, 8 AM to 8 PM ET.

 Get started